 - Help determine the business impact of any skills gaps

 So why, in a survey from over 500 senior learning professionals, were only 28% of those surveyed measuring training against business KPIs?
 In the same survey, it was also revealed that the most common form of training evaluation is the simple learner evaluation form – or ‘happy sheet’ – and this, perhaps, is our clearest indication of where the problem lies.
 Most decisions are based on cost and learner feedback, as opposed to considering how to measure performance.
 The reason for this is that the ROI of the training isn’t worked out and there aren’t processes in place to include the measurement of effectiveness.

 So how can we overcome the challenge and start proving results in way that’s clear and evidence-based?
 What data analytics tools do we need?
 And how do we measure the outcomes of learning in an organisation when the trends are moving towards a less structured and more informal approach to learning?

-Which model of measurement you use will be entirely down to personal preference, but it’s worth doing your research to know what the choices are.
+Which learning evaluation model you use will be entirely down to personal preference, but it’s worth doing your research to know what the choices are.
 There are several to choose from, though the most popular one is currently the Kirkpatrick-Phillips model.
 This is the model we recommend for Thinqi customers.
 (For more on learning evaluation models, check out our handy blog post ‘Made to Measure: A Customised Approach to Learning Evaluation‘.)

 You might be familiar with the old ‘Kirkpatrick’ model.
 This was revolutionary when Dr. Donald Kirkpatrick originally defined it in the 1950s but, over time, it became noted for its limitations because it didn’t take ROI into account.
 The Kirkpatrick-Phillips model takes it that one step further – Kirkpatrick defined satisfaction up to results, then in the 1990s Dr. Jack Phillips added the ROI cherry on top.
 For an in-depth explanation, it’s worth taking a look at our whitepaper How to Measure and Maximise Return on Investment from Learning & Development.